Beginner’s Guide to the Japanese Alphabet

 Hiragana is the backbone to all Japanese learning.
 It helps you learn the basics of pronunciation in Japanese and start to understand the building blocks of the language.

 Hiragana characters represent the 46 primary sounds used in Japanese, and are usually used to write words that are originally Japanese.
-We organise them by the consonant they start with and the vowel that follows.
+We organize them by the consonant they start with and the vowel that follows.

 For vowel order, in learning Japanese, we use a (ah), i (ee), u (oo), e (eh), o (oh).